intel/he-transformer/examples/README.md

 See the `MNIST` folder for a DL example using garbled circuits.

 # List of command-line flags
-  * `STOP_CONST_FOLD`.
-Set to 1 to stop constant folding optimization.
-Note, this speeds up the graph compilation time for large batch sizes.
   * `OMP_NUM_THREADS`.
 Set to 1 to enable single-threaded execution (useful for debugging).
 For best multi-threaded performance, this number should be tuned.
   * `NGRAPH_HE_VERBOSE_OPS`.
 Set to `all` to print information about every operation performed.
 Set to a comma-separated list to print information about those ops; for example `NGRAPH_HE_VERBOSE_OPS=add,multiply,convolution`. *Note*, `NGRAPH_HE_LOG_LEVEL` should be set to at least 3 when using `NGRAPH_HE_VERBOSE_OPS`
   * `NGRAPH_HE_LOG_LEVEL`.
 Defines the verbosity of the logging.
 Set to 0 for minimal logging, 5 for maximum logging.
 Roughly: